 - God created the universe, including the laws that regulate and have shaped it, over a very long time, into what it is today.

 - Much, or most, of what happens in the universe, and with life on earth, happens according to the physical laws that were put into effect at the creation, meaning that there is no need for God to be directly involved with making flowers bloom or forming an unborn child.

 - For the most part, while God has a purpose for people, he does not have a specific plan for the execution of their lives.
 Oftentimes there can be multiple responses I can make to decisions that are equally good.

 - That study of the created world, science, will help us to better know God and his creation.
 This includes the assumption that the creation is knowable.
 And that what it reveals is accurate, i.e., the universe will not lie about its age or its history.

 Where I Am At

-God certainly seems much bigger to me now than he did a decade ago; although at the same time I have had to relearn much of what I thought I knew.
+God certainly seems much bigger to me now than he did two decades ago, although, at the same time, I have had to relearn much of what I thought I knew.
 I am firmly convinced that in the beginning, God!
 And that God produced what is seen from what is unseen.

 While I have no doubt that God could have created this universe, our planet, and life in any fashion he chose, I no longer accept that it was all done in the span of 6 days some 6 thousand years ago.
 The creation itself bears witness to its creator and tells a much different story; a story of an incredibly old universe that has changed over the eons; and of life today that bears no resemblance to life in the distant past.